precisely/rapids/README.md

 ## Basic Usage

-Rapids defines a new macro, `deflow`, akin to `defn`, but which permits suspending execution until an external event is received.
+Rapids defines a new macro, `deflow`, akin to Clojure's [`defn`](https://clojuredocs.org/clojure.core/defn), but which permits suspending execution until an external event is received.
 This is done with the `<*` (aka `input!`) operator.
 The system saves the state of the computation when the `<*` operator is invoked to a persistent storage.
-An in-memory and Postgres implementation are provided, and you can roll your own.
+An in-memory and Postgres implementation are provided, or you can roll your own.

 The control API consists of Clojure functions, `start!`, `continue!` and `interrupt!`.
 The `start!` function takes a flow (and optional arguments) and creates a `Run` object, which is conceptually equivalent to a thread or a process.
 The `Run` executes until it encounters a `<*` operator.
 The `continue!` function takes a `Run` and provides it with data which becomes the return value of the `<*` operator which suspended the run.